top of page

 Florida-Specific Requirements

-• The road test is designed for Florida’s traffic conditions—expect a mix of urban and rural roads, but no mountainous terrain.
+• Expect a mix of urban and rural road types, but no mountainous terrain.

 Florida CDL Testing Locations